Post-Traumatic Seizure Prophylaxis in Patients with Traumatic Brain Injury Clinical Practice Guideline

 >110 kg Consult pharmacy Consult pharmacy

-• Levetiracetam pills can be crushed and put down enteral feeding tubes without a disruption in the delivery of tube
+• Pills can be crushed and put down enteral feeding tubes without tube feed disruption.

 Despite the increasing use of levetiracetam, there has been no large, prospective, randomized controlled trial comparing the effectiveness of levetiracetam to phenytoin though there have been prospective observational and small randomized clinical trials.